-Life As a Billing, Cost, and Rate Clerk
+What Do Billing, Cost, and Rate Clerk Do?

-Billing Clerk Job Description Compile data, compute fees and charges, and prepare invoices for billing purposes.
+Job Description: Compile data, compute fees and charges, and prepare invoices for billing purposes.
 Duties include computing costs and calculating rates for goods, services, and shipment of goods; posting data; and keeping other relevant records.
 May involve use of computer or typewriter, calculator, and adding and bookkeeping machines.

 - Keep records of invoices and support documents.

 - Review compiled data on operating costs and revenues to set rates.

 - Track accumulated hours and dollar amounts charged to each client job to calculate client fees for professional services, such as legal or accounting services.

 When polled, Billing, Cost, and Rate Clerks say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.